Ahmednur77/learn_git/README.md

-# Learn Git Project
+# Learn Git Project 🧠

-This repository contains my Git practice for the Gomycode Git checkpoint.
+This repository was created as part of my Gomycode Git checkpoint.
+It demonstrates my understanding of basic Git commands and workflow.

-## What I Learned
+## 🚀 What I Practiced
-- Creating and managing files using Git
+- Creating files (third.txt, fourth.txt)
-- Using git add, git commit, git log, and git push
+- Initializing a Git repository
+- Adding and committing changes
-- Deleting and restoring files
+- Removing and restoring files
+- Pushing commits to GitHub
-- Adding screenshots and working with repositories
+- Managing screenshots and project folders

+## 🧾 Technologies Used
+- Git
+- GitHub
+- VS Code
+- PowerShell / Command Line

-## Author
+## 👤 Author
-Ahmednur77
+*Ahmednur77*

+---
+> “Small progress every day adds up to big results.”